 Dollywood’s Splash Country

 Guests visiting the Great Smoky Mountains can stay just a stone’s throw away from Dollywood and Dollywood’s Splash Country at Dollywood Cabins.
 Accommodations range from quaint spaces just for two to sprawling floor plans that sleep up to 30 people.
 Guests are treated to sweeping mountain views while some cabins actually overlook Dolllywood’s popular Craftsman’s Valley area.
 Amenities are much sought after by vacationers, and Dollywood Cabins more than deliver with such offerings as food lover’s kitchens, gas fireplaces, game rooms with pool tables, outdoor hot tubs, indoor whirlpool spas, state-of-the-art electronics, and more.
-Cabin guests receive exclusives such as free reserved parking at Dollywood and Dollywood’s Splash Country and complimentary admission to Dollywood’s Splash Country.
+Cabin guests receive exclusives such as free reserved parking at Dollywood and Dollywood’s Splash Country.
 In addition, cabin guests may purchase a Length of Stay pass which provides unlimited admission to Dollywood for the extent of the guest’s stay.
 Throughout the season, special packages are available for purchase include Dollywood admission.

 Dolly Parton’s Dixie Stampede Dinner Attraction